era86/era86.github.io/_drafts/2018-03-21-a-quick-review-of-the-asus-zenbook-3-ux390ua.markdown

 [![](/assets/images/posts/asus-charging.png){: .bordered }](/assets/images/posts/asus-charging.png)

-On average, I get about 6 hours with basic usage in Ubuntu.
+On average, I get about 4-5 hours with basic usage in Ubuntu.
 In Windows, I get a around 7 hours, though I rarely spend much time in Windows at all.
 Asus advertises the ZenBook 3 at 9 hours of battery-life.
-Obviously, battery-use is highly dependent on usage, which varies from user to user.
+Obviously, this will vary highly dependent on usage, which is different for every user.
+It takes about 40 minutes to fully charge.

-I'm a huge fan of the USB-C port, despite the need for [a hub]() when interfacing with other devices.
-My phone (Sony Xperia XZ) uses a USB-C port for charging.
+I'm a huge fan of the USB-C port, despite the need for [a hub](https://www.amazon.com/gp/product/B019R9ILTG) when interfacing with other devices.
+My phone ([Sony Xperia XZ](https://www.gsmarena.com/sony_xperia_xz-8313.php)) uses a USB-C port for charging.
 It's extremely useful being able to use one charger for my phone and laptop, especially when traveling.

 [![](/assets/images/posts/asus-usb-c-charger.png){: .bordered }](/assets/images/posts/asus-usb-c-charger.png)